IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Upon receiving a metadata request, the Authorization Server should  respond with the metadata document as described in section [3.103.4.2](#310342-authorization-server-metadata-response).

-Implementations supporting multi-tenancy MUST respond with different metadata documents for different tenants, providing at least a different issuer value.
+Implementations supporting multi-tenancy must respond with different metadata documents for different tenants, providing at least a different issuer value.

-Requests for metadata for non-existing tenants MUST result in a HTTP 404 (not found) response.
+Requests for metadata for non-existing tenants must result in a HTTP 404 (not found) response.

 #### 3.103.4.2 Authorization Server Metadata Response